abondar24/CrackingInterview/README.md

 Check comments in classes

-## Trees Graphs
+## Graphs

 - hasRouteBFS,hasRouteDFS - Check if a graph has route between two listNodes.
+- buildOrder - By given list of dependencies build a list of build order
+- findCommonAncestor - Find first common ancestor of two given listNodes without storing additional listNodes in ds.
+- bstSequences - Find all possible arrays of listNodes in BST with distinct elems

+## Tree
 - minTree - Build a tree with min height from sorted array
 - listOfDepth - Get list of lists of listNodes on every depth of the tree
 - isBalanced - Check if bin tree is balanced(e.g heights of subtrees of any node don't differ more than by one)
 - isBST - Check if binary tree is BST
-- buildOrder - By given list of dependencies build a list of build order
-- findCommonAncestor - Find first common ancestor of two given listNodes without storing additional listNodes in ds.
-- bstSequences - Find all possible arrays of listNodes in BST with distinct elems
 - treeHeight - find a height of a tree

 ## Bit opertations